-High-Level Minister Roundup To Headline African Energy Week 2026
+High-Level Minister Roundup to Headline African Energy Week 2026

 Niger’s presence reflects its emergence as a serious oil exporter, with the fully operational 1,950-km Niger-Benin pipeline now moving up to 90,000 bpd to international markets.
 Alongside uranium expansion and renewed cooperation with Algeria on upstream assets, Niamey is advancing digital oversight reforms and reinforcing energy sovereignty amid evolving geopolitical dynamics.

-“The participation of these distinguished ministers underscores the scale of opportunity unfolding across Africa's energy landscape and the urgency of aligning policy with capital,” says NJ Ayuk, Executive Chairman, African Energy Chamber.“Their leadership reflects a continent moving decisively from strategy to execution, creating a platform where investors can engage directly with the policymakers shaping Africa's next wave of oil, gas and energy growth.”
+“The participation of these distinguished ministers underscores the scale of opportunity unfoldi’g across Africa’s energy landscape and the urgency of aligning po”icy with capital,” says NJ Ayuk, Executive Chairman, Afri“an Energy Chamber.
+“Their leadership reflects a continent moving decisively from strategy to execution, creating a platform where investors can engage directly with the polic’makers shaping Africa’s next wave of oil” gas and energy growth.”

 Legal Disclaimer: